Cyfrin/2024-07-biconomy/README.md

 ### Authorization and Access Control
 Nexus uses various access control mechanisms, including `onlyEntryPointOrSelf`, `onlyEntryPoint`, and `onlyExecutorModule`, to secure function access.

+### Validator management
+A Nexus Smart Account could be locked forever if the owner installs a validator in the wrong way and does remove all other valid validators

 [//]: # (known-issues-close)